Writing with Heart and Humour with Rick Morton

 This eight-session intensive is for writers at all career stages.
 Delivered by one of Australia’s leading journalists and non-fiction writers, this masterclass will help you develop new skills in bringing carefully observed levity to balance the darker matters in your writing projects.

+Dates: 6:00-8:00pm (AEST), Tuesdays* 4 August - 22 September 2026.
 See Program Outline below for the dates of all sessions in this program.

-Fees: $1295 or $1200 for Varuna Alumni.
+Fees: $1495 or $1395 for Varuna Alumni.
 Payment terms are negotiable if you cannot pay the whole fee upfront.

-Places: 8 participants will be selected
+Places: 8 participants will be selected.

 When award-winning writer and journalist Rick Morton was four years old, his mother told him he was an alien sent here from ‘that big night sky by beings unknown to report back on what he sees.’